-- 2. Get the CM numbers off of the back plate of the movement itself.
+- 2. Get the CM numbers, or PL numbers from the back plate of the movement itself.
 Match these numbers with what we are offering.

-- 3. Determine the bob diameter needed by measuring how wide the inside of the case is and then subtract 4 inches.
+- 3. Determine the bob diameter.
+Measure how wide the inside of the case is and then subtract 4 inches.
 This will be the maximum pendulum bob diameter that the clock case can handle.

-- 4. Decide if you want a Metal fancy Lyre style pendulum, or a Wood stick pendulum, or a brass rod pendulum if the option is there.
-They all come with a brass round bob at the bottom in the diameter you choose, but what it hangs on can be any of those mentioned (lyre, stick, brass rod.)
+- 4. Decide between Lyre, Wood stick, or a brass rod pendulum if the options are there.
+They all come with a brass round bob for the end, but leading down to the bob can be any of these three styles.